Louis Eilshemius, Supplication (Rose Marie Calling), 1916; private collection.

-Katherine Dreier, an organizer of the Independents show with Duchamp, gave Eilshemius his first solo exhibition at the Société Anonyme in 1922.
+Katherine Dreier, an organizer of the Independents show with Duchamp, gave Eilshemius his first solo exhibition at the Société Anonyme in 1920 followed by a second in 1924.
 At the time Valentine Dudensing was a salesman at the Dudensing Galleries, his father’s gallery, in New York.
 If he hadn’t noticed Eilshemius’s work in 1917, he noticed it now.
-He later wrote: “The New York art world was surprised and stirred [by the Eilshemius show]; many new converts were made.”
+He later wrote: “The New York art world was surprised and stirred [by Eilshemius’s paintings]; many new converts were made.”
 Dudensing was one of them and he subsequently arranged for an exhibition of Eilshemius’s paintings to open at the Valentine Gallery in the fall of 1926.
 He made a few sales to his top collectors but the reviews were harsh.
 While the paintings were described by at least one critic as “poetic,” so, too, were they called “lamentably amateurish.”
 Dudensing did not organize a follow-up show.

 The Depression brought significant changes to the New York art market.
 During the late 1920s, increasing interest in the work of the School of Paris painters resulted in new galleries opening and existing galleries adding modern art to their programs.
 From his comfortable advantage in the field, Dudensing watched the competition grow and presciently noted in his letters to Pierre Matisse, his Paris-based partner, that the lesser quality works being imported were going to harm the market.
 Indeed, a backlash followed.
 Critics noted the increased number of mediocre paintings arriving from Paris and began calling for dealers to support American artists instead.
 This call grew louder with the onset of the Depression and by the fall of 1931 the term, “The American Wave,” began appearing in the press and referred to a resurgent interest in art that was fundamentally American.
 Writing for the Brooklyn Daily Eagle, Helen Appleton Read declared that “The Paris label has ceased to be a mark of artistic sophistication.
 To proclaim derivation from the Ecole Paris is to stamp one’s self as definitely prewar and out of touch with the main current of American art.”*